top of page

 Beyond Five Years

-All tour optional excursions and activities were completed as normal.
+All getting along with each other.
+All my tour optional excursions and activities were completed as normal.
+Proof of CIDP symptoms receding to the back seat for once.
+Pun intended.

 I hope this is encouragement to those newly diagnosed.

-Well past the five year initial diagnosis of CIDP and there is still incremental improvement felt.
-Tingling nerves are still present.
+It is well past the five year initial diagnosis of CIDP and there is still incremental improvement felt.
+Tingling feet, hands and torso nerves are always still present.
+Infusion is every eight weeks.

 Living long term with CIDP and to divert attention away from CIDP symptoms, there is merit in listening to music.
-Provides home based enjoyment.
-Social interaction is important for health.
-Enjoy any family time.
-Attend live events.
+This provides home based enjoyment.
+Social interaction is important for health as is to enjoy any family time.
+Attending live events helps ward off feelings of isolation.
 Join a light physical activity group.
-Tai Chi?
+For example, Tai Chi?
 Join a neuropathy focus group.
 If only to listen to others and chat.
-People familiar with CIDP give perspective and may offer valuable first hand information on a rare condition such as CIDP.
+People familiar with CIDP give perspective and may offer valuable first-hand information on rare conditions such as CIDP or GBS.

-IVIG infusion dosage has never been greater than 40g.
-The first few years were infused four weekly then six weekly.
+My IVIG infusion dosage has never been greater than 40g.
+The first few years were infused four weekly then six weekly, followed by every eight weeks.
 I have not experienced any significant decreased mobility between IVIG infusions as many do.
 I have never experienced an adverse reaction to the infusion flow rate of IVIG.
-Reaction after effects may include headaches and nausea.
+Reaction after-effects may include headaches and nausea.

 CIDP is not predisposed by any prior physical, mental health or lifestyle attributes.
-Is not hereditary or contagious.
+It is not hereditary or contagious.
 It's a rare condition.

 General Practitioners rarely see it, if at all.